nightly/pcs/README.md

 ```

 ### CMake
-Build the project using CMake, which will automatically invoke the tests unless otherwise specified.
+Build the project using CMake or simply open it using an IDE that has CMake support.
 ```
 cmake -S. -B build -DCMAKE_BUILD_TYPE=Release cmake --build build
 ```

-The tests can also be run with the following:
+All of the tests can also be run with the following:
 ```
 cd build
 ctest --output-on-failure --verbose